Raphael-clouds/Recipe-Page-Static-Page-/ReadMe.md

 # 🍽️ Recipe Page

 Simple web project that showcases a cooking recipe through a clean, responsive, and modern interface.
-The goal of this project is to practice basic frontend development using HTML, CSS, and Tailwind CSS.
+The goal of this project is to practice basic frontend development using HTML and CSS

 ## 📄 Description